-Cell phones are to be kept in the student's backpack between the hours of 8:00 a.m. and 3:30 p.m.
-If a student has their cell phone out during the hours of 8:00 a.m. and 3:30 p.m., it will be confiscated and returned to the student at the end of the day.
-If a second offense occurs the cell phone will be confiscated, and parents will have to pick it up from the principal.
-Any occurrence thereafter will result in confiscation, parental pickup, either after school detention or in school suspension and the cell phone must be brought to the office during school hours any time it is brought to the school in the future.
+Cell phones, Smartwatches, Ipods, etc. are to be turned off and deposited in the assigned compartment in each classroom. between the hours of 8:00 a.m. and 3:30/3:45 p.m.
+If a student has their cell phone out during the hours of 8:00 a.m. and 3:30/3:45 p.m., it will be confiscated and returned to the student at the end of the day.
+If a second offense occurs the cell phone will be confiscated, and parents will have to pick it up from the principal and they will be issued a detention.
+Any occurrence thereafter will result in confiscation, parental pickup, either after school detention or in-school suspension and the cell phone must be brought to the office during school hours any time it is brought to the school in the future.
+The Hamburg Community District would like to remind all parents that all contact with their students throughout the school day should come through the main office.
+Cell phone access throughout the day has caused disruptions in the learning environment and loss of learning for our students.